MohamedGouda99/zabbix/README.md

 # zabbix-ansible
-1. Install zabbix server and agent in Centos 7.x
+1. Install Zabbix server and agent on CentOS 7.x or Ubuntu 24.04
 2. Make sure close selinux
 3. Use postgres as the zabbix database
 4. Agent default is active mode